Important information for incoming students: Marking and assessment boycott. Find out more

 Career focus: Personal injury law

 By Editorial Team.
-11 May 2020.
+Published 11 May 2020.
+Last updated 13 December 2023.

-Less well known is the direct English equivalent, Bogle v McDonald’s [2002] EWHC 490 (QB).
-Mr Justice Field became an unlikely folk hero among compensation culture warriors when he held that the chain could not be sued over burns from its hot drinks: “Although McDonald’s owe a duty of care to those who visit their restaurants to guard against injury, that duty is not such that they should have refrained from serving hot drinks at all.”
+Less well known is the English equivalent, Bogle v McDonald’s [2002] EWHC 490 (QB).
+Mr Justice Field became an unlikely folk hero among compensation culture warriors when he held that the chain could not be sued over burns from its hot drinks, stating “Although McDonald’s owe a duty of care to those who visit their restaurants to guard against injury, that duty is not such that they should have refrained from serving hot drinks at all.”

 While the legal principles of negligence and life-altering injuries involved in Liebeck and Bogle will ring bells with personal injury practitioners, the cases are (luckily for McDonald’s) not typical.
 For a start, they involved an actual trial.
 In most personal injury cases, compensation is agreed out of court, with a settlement negotiated informally or through various dispute resolution mechanisms.
-That means that a good PI lawyer will quickly master the art of the deal.
+That means a good personal injury lawyer will quickly master the art of the deal.

 “There will always come a point in any case where you have to bring out your negotiating skills,” says Andrew Clark, Director of Personal Injury at Fletchers Solicitors.
 “That’s the business end, where you can really shine.
-I can think of other areas of law -- commercial contracts, say, or family -- where there’s negotiation involved, but for anyone who likes to negotiate I think personal injury law would be a great line to go into.”
+I can think of other areas of law – commercial contracts, say, or family – where there’s negotiation involved, but for anyone who likes to negotiate I think personal injury law would be a great line to go into.”

 Other vital attributes for a claimant solicitor are people and communication skills.
 Typical clients are not corporate executives used to processing legal advice, so being able to have conversations and write letters in plain English is even more important than usual.
 All the more so when the advice, heartbreakingly for someone with a new and life-altering disability, is that there is no case.

-For Clark, though, it’s precisely this human factor that’s been getting him up in the morning ever since 1987: being able to help often catastrophically injured people at perhaps the lowest point in their life.
+For Clark though, it’s precisely this human factor that’s been getting him up in the morning ever since 1987 – being able to help often catastrophically injured people at perhaps the lowest point in their life.

 “I really feel as though I can give something back to them.
-It’s amazing what kind of a buzz you can get from that.
+It’s amazing what kind of buzz you can get from that.
 That hasn’t faded in over 30 years.”

 “I don’t think we’ve been left alone for many years,” Clark sighs.
 “There are always some changes afoot.”

-“There’s masses of competition for training contracts, or periods of recognised training as they’re called now.
-I think the days of biding your time and waiting until you’re offered a training contract have gone.
-What you’ve got to do is, in some cases, make a sacrifice by doing an unqualified paralegal role and showing them what you can do.
-It’s amazing how you can get noticed as someone who can make a big difference and before you know it, you’re on the ladder.”
-Clark’s own background is instructive: from his office window, the Southport native can still see the further education college where he studied a BTEC in business studies after leaving school with some “pretty poor grades”.
+Clark’s own background is instructive.
+From his office window, the Southport native can still see the further education college where he studied a BTEC in Business Studies after leaving school with some “pretty poor grades”.
 The law module piqued his interest, as did a trip to an employment tribunal to see a real life case, but it took years of entry-level work, followed by practice as a legal executive, before Clark fully qualified as a solicitor in 2000.
-That may seem like a long time ago, but it’s a route that still holds promise for those struggling for a training contract in today’s hyper-competitive market.
-“In this day and age, it pays to just get your foot in a solicitor’s practice door,” Clark advises.
-“At Fletchers we often see people coming in, doing paralegal roles, doing well and getting their training contracts that way.
-Patience is the key here -- you’ve got your whole career ahead of you.
-It doesn’t have to happen in an instant.”
+That may seem like a long time ago, but it’s a route that still holds promise for those struggling for qualifying work experience or a training contract.

 KEY FACTS